 The difference between the north (agriculture dominated) and the south half (urban dominated) of the watershed translates into different types and frequencies of stressors effecting the ecological function of natural areas located within the two relatively distinct regions of the watershed.
 Because of this disparity the HEP and HGM models were developed with two different baselines and future variable projections, one for the south half (urban) and one for the north half (rural).
 Based on the knowledge that ecological function is heavily influenced by the dominant landscape use, the alternatives developed for sites located within these two regions were also developed separately.
-However, both urban and rural restoration alternatives were developed based on the same set of measures described in Section 4.
-The rural alternatives were evaluated using the rural baseline and variable projections for selected sites located within Kenosha, Racine and north Lake Counties.
+However, both urban and rural restoration alternatives were evaluated using the rural baseline and variable projections for selected sites located within Kenosha, Racine and north Lake Counties.
 The urban restoration alternatives were evaluated using the urban baseline and future variable projections for sites located in Cook and south Lake Counties.